-December 31, 1,
+December 31,

-2014 2013
+2015 2014

 Deferred tax assets:

-Allowance for doubtful accounts \$ 704 \$ 508
+Allowance for doubtful accounts \$ 692 \$ 704

-Accrued liabilities and other 1,882 1,787
+Accrued liabilities and other 2,807 1,882

-Stock-based compensation expense 391 629
+Stock-based compensation expense 569 391

-Net federal, state and foreign operating loss carryforwards 1,375 922
+Net federal, state and foreign operating loss carryforwards 1,039 1,375

-Deferred tax assets 4,352 3,846
+Deferred tax assets 5,107 4,352

-Valuation allowance on deferred tax assets (1,247) (584)
+Valuation allowance on deferred tax assets (1,194) (1,247)

 Deferred tax liabilities:

-Intangible assets, property and equipment, principally due to difference in depreciation and amortization 7,939 7,677
+Intangible assets, property and equipment, principally due to difference in depreciation and amortization 7,519 7,939

-Net deferred tax liabilities \$ (4,834) \$ (4,415)
+Net deferred tax liabilities \$ (3,606) \$ (4,834)

-As of December 31, 2014, we had foreign net operating loss carryforwards of \$6.2 million for tax purposes, which will be available to offset future taxable income.
+As of December 31, 2015, we had foreign net operating loss carryforwards of \$5.2 million for tax purposes, which will be available to offset future taxable income.
 If not used, these carryforwards will expire beginning in 2018.

 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets may not be realized.
 The ultimate realization of the deferred tax assets is dependent upon the generation of future taxable income during the periods in which temporary differences are deductible.
 Management considers the scheduled reversal of deferred tax liabilities, projected future taxable income and tax planning strategies in making this assessment.
-Based upon these factors, management placed a valuation allowance of \$1.2 million and \$0.6 million as of December 31, 2014 and 2013, respectively, against certain deferred tax assets, including net operating loss carryforwards, due to the uncertainty of future profitability in foreign jurisdictions.
+Based upon these factors, management placed a valuation allowance of \$1.2 million as of each of the years ended December 31, 2015 and 2014, against certain deferred tax assets, including net operating loss carryforwards, due to the uncertainty of future profitability in foreign jurisdictions.
 Management believes it is more likely than not that the Company will realize the benefits of the remaining deferred tax assets.